|Office of Administration|

 Gas expense for a rental car requires a receipt.
 If the traveler arrives back after hours, Enterprise has a drop off box for the return of keys.
 To save money, be sure to use this drop off option when arriving home after hours.
 Enterprise preferred hours are 7:30 a.m. to 6 p.m.
 If there is no Enterprise facility within 30 miles, Enterprise must offer night pick up or after hour drop off at no additional charge.

 Enterprise Rent-A-Car is the NYS contract rental agency.
-When reserving a rental, one must use the following numbers for the charge to be directly billed to Empire State College:
+When reserving a rental, one must use the Account number and Discount Code found on the ESCnet website for the expense to be directly billed to Empire State College:

-To set up a rental reservation by phone, simply call 1-800-RENT-A-CAR or your local Enterprise center and provide the booking agent the account number 16798074 as well as the discount code number XZ24R31.
+- To set up a rental reservation by phone, simply call 1-800-RENT-A-CAR or your local Enterprise center and provide the booking agent the account number as well as the discount code number.

 Travelers please provide the following when picking up the rental vehicle: